aiidateam/aiida-core/docs/source/developer_guide/devel_tutorial/plugin_tests.rst

 When developing a plugin it is important to write tests.
 The main concern of running tests is that the test environment has to be separated from the production environment and care should be taken to avoid any unwanted change to the user's database.
-You may have
+You may have noticed that ``aiida_core`` has its :ref:`testing framework <tools.testing>` for developments.
-noticed that AiiDA has a :ref:`testing framework <tools.testing>` for the development of it new features.
-While it is possible to apply it to the plugins, it makes things complicated as any tests for plugins has to be run using ``verdi devel tests`` command-line interface with test-specific profile pre-defined.
+While it is possible to use the same framework it to the plugins, it makes things complicated as any tests of plugins has to be run with using ``verdi devel tests`` command-line interface.
+The special test profile also has to be set mannually.

-AiiDA ships with tools to simply tests for plugins.
-The recommended way is to use the `pytest`_ framework, while the `unittest`_ framework is also supported.
+AiiDA ships with tools to simplify tests for plugins.
+The recommended way is to use the `pytest`_ framework, while the `unittest`_ package is also supported.
-The test environments are created and managed by the :py:func:`aiida.utils.fixtures.fixture_manager` defined in :py:mod:`aiida.utils.fixtures`.
+Internally, test environments are created and managed by the :py:func:`aiida.utils.fixtures.fixture_manager` defined in :py:mod:`aiida.utils.fixtures`.

 .. _pytest: https://pytest.org
 .. _unittest: https://docs.python.org/library/unittest.html